EdJoPaTo/website-stalker-example/sites/org-bigbluebutton-docs-admin-customize-html.md

 ### Add custom fonts for presentation conversion ###

-In BigBlueButton 2.3 we added support for using additional fonts when converting presentation files.
+Starting with BigBlueButton 2.3 we added support for using additional fonts when converting presentation files.

 On the server where you want the new fonts supported you would want to download the fonts (.ttf) file.
 For example: